OptiCorePrime/automated_web_hosting/README.md

 With HostMario, you can streamline your infrastructure setup, automate VM provisioning and load balancing, and maintain consistent environments through parameterized configurations.
 Whether you're a solo developer or part of a large enterprise IT team, HostMario provides the tools you need to deploy and manage cloud-based web hosting environments efficiently.

-So why wait?
-Try HostMario today and experience how automation can transform your deployment process.

 Demo: https://login.hostmario.com/ Password: HostMario@12345